 Bake both of the cake pans on the middle rack position side by side for 23 to 28 minutes.
 In my oven they are done right around 25 to 26 minutes.
 Bake them until they are nice and golden brown on the top.

 Don’t check them before 23 minutes, if you check them too early you run the risk of the inside temp changing too much which may cause the cakes to deflate a bit.

 After the cakes come out of the oven allow them to cool in their pans for a few minutes.
 Then run a butter knife or cake spatula around the edges of the cake.

 Place a wire rack on the top and then using two hands to flip them over.
 And then remove the parchment paper.
 Then let the cake layers cool until they are room temperature.

 There are so many ways you can use this cake.
 You can decorate it by layering it and frost it like a classic layered cake.
 Or maybe you just want to serve it as is with fresh sliced strawberries or make a homemade strawberry sauce and whipped cream.
 Enjoy!

 How to store sponge cake

-You can also freeze the cake.
+You can also freeze the unfrosted cake as well.
 Place the individually wrapped layers in the freezers which will extend the shelf life to 5 to 6 months.

 Here are a few more recipes you may like: